GavickPro/Ghost-Themes/perfetta/README.md

 If you want to use a responsive version of this image, you should leave blank the cover image under the Ghost settings and replace images in the **assets/images/** directory to your own ones.

+### Footer area

+You can modify the content of the page footer in the **partials/footer.hbs** file.
+It will be displayed in all subpages of your Ghost blog.

 ## Copyright & License

 Copyright (C) 2014 GavickPro - Released under the MIT License.